seansolari/expam/docs/source/quickstart.rst

 Quickstart Tutorial
 ===================

-We will be using a pre-built database to classify some metagenomic reads and obtain both phylogenetic and taxonomic output.
+We will be using a pre-built database to classify some simulated metagenomic reads and obtain both phylogenetic and taxonomic output.

 Get the database
 ----------------

-* Download one of the following compressed databases (see :doc:`Tutorial 1 <tutorials/overview>` for instructions on building a database).
+* Download one of the following compressed databases (see :doc:`Tutorial 1 <tutorials/build>` for instructions on building a database).

 .. container:: wideflexcontainer